freemansoft/CircuitPython-playground/README.md

 * Using an L3G4200D or one of the L3GD20 accelerometer on I2C
 * Have installed the correct libraries from above

-## Local library file
-`adafruit_l3gd20.py` is a cloned copy of the official driver and has been to support the L3G4200D
+`adafruit_l3gd20.py` is a cloned copy of the official driver and has been updated to recognize the L3G4200D device identifier